OfficeDev/office-js-docs-pr/docs/develop/auth-external-add-ins.md

 The purpose of an OAuth flow is to secure the identity and authorization of the application.
 In the Authorization Code flow, you're provided a *client secret* that needs to be kept hidden.
 An application that has no server-side backend, such as an SPA, has no way to protect the secret, so we recommend that you use the Implicit flow in SPAs.

 You should be familiar with the pros and cons of the Implicit flow and the Authorization Code flow.
-For more infomation about these two flows, see [Authorization Code](https://tools.ietf.org/html/rfc6749#section-1.3.1) and [Implicit](https://tools.ietf.org/html/rfc6749#section-1.3.2).
+For more information about these two flows, see [Authorization Code](https://tools.ietf.org/html/rfc6749#section-1.3.1) and [Implicit](https://tools.ietf.org/html/rfc6749#section-1.3.2).

 > [!NOTE]
 > You also have the option of using a middleman service to perform authorization and pass the access token to your add-in.
 For details about this scenario, see the **Middleman services** section later in this article.